 Tools & Materials

 - Low Temperature Hot Glue Gun

-- Text Weight Metallic Paper (neutral pink, green)
+- Text Weight Metallic Paper (neutral pink or white, green)

 - Wooden Skewer